The Eyes of the World

 Nicholas Rodriguez

-Nicholas Rodriguez has had an extensive career on Broadway, film, and the concert stage.
+Nicholas Rodriguez has had an extensive career on Broadway, film, television and the concert stage.
 Broadway: Tarzan, Company.
 National Tour: The Sound of Music, Jesus Christ Superstar, Evita and Hair.
 Off-Broadway: The Toxic Avenger: The Musical, Almost Heaven: Songs of John Denver, Death for Five Voices, Colette Collage, and Bajour.
 TV/Film: Sex and the City 2, Tommy, Madam Secretary, One Life to Live (GLAAD Award).
 He has performed with multiple symphony orchestras around the world, including Carnegie Hall and Lincoln Center.
 Nicholas’ debut album, The First Time garnered rave reviews, and he is a 2024 Grammy Award Nominee for Sondheim Unplugged.
-Nicholas serves as the Artistic Director for Broadway Dreams.
+He is currently touring the country with his solo concert “Sincerely, Sondheim,” a tribute to the late, great Stephen Sondheim.
+Nicholas appeared in American History Unbound’s 2023 production of November 1918: The Great War & The Great Gatsby at Carnegie Hall.
+Most recently, he performed in The Eyes of the World: From D-Day to VE Day, at Boston’s Symphony Hall with the Boston Pops, conducted by Keith Lockhart, currently streaming on PBS.org and at the White House on December 6, 2024.” www.thenickrod.com

 Daniel Yearwood

-A New York City native, Daniel Yearwood has performed in American History Unbound productions of The Eyes of the World: From D-Day to VE Day (Boston Symphony Hall/Boston Pops, John F. Kennedy Center for the Performing Arts Opera House and Carnegie Hall) and November 1918: The Great War & The Great Gatsby (Carnegie Hall).
-He was most recently seen as “Anthony” in the Broadway production of Sweeney Todd: The Demon Barber of Fleet Street, having previously starred in Hamilton since 2019.
+A New York City native, Daniel Yearwood has performed in American History Unbound productions of The Eyes of the World: From D-Day to VE Day (Boston’s Symphony Hall/Boston Pops, John F. Kennedy Center for the Performing Arts Opera House, Carnegie Hall and The White House’s East Room) and The Great War & The Great Gatsby (Carnegie Hall).
+Currently, he can be seen in Old Friends, a Broadway production celebrating the life and work of the great Stephen Sondheim.
+Previous credits include “Anthony” in the Broadway production of Sweeney Todd: The Demon Barber of Fleet Street, after having starred in Hamilton since 2019.
 Prior to that, Daniel was seen in the Tony-nominated play INK, at Manhattan Theatre Club, right after returning from a run in the Jerry Mitchell-directed musical, My Very First British Invasion, at Papermill Playhouse.
 Select theater credits include: Broadway's Once on this Island and Encores City Center's production of Grand Hotel.